ABOUT: WHY HORIZONS?

 WHY IS HORIZONS NECESSARY?

-Horizons at Episcopal is closing the achievement gap by providing underserved children access to high-quality academics in an engaging summer program.
+Horizons at Episcopal is closing the opportunity gap by providing children access to high-quality academics in an engaging summer program.

-- Low-income students are six times more likely to drop out of high school and fewer than one third of them will enroll in college
+- Students from low-income communities are six times more likely to drop out of high school and fewer than one third of them will enroll in college

 - A 6th grade student who misses more than 20% of class, whose teacher reports poor behavior, or who fails math or English is 70% more likely to drop out

 - The current high school dropout rate is a primary contributor to stagnating U.S. economic mobility and results in over $300 billion in lost wages, taxable income, and health care, welfare and incarceration costs

 - Summer learning loss is a primary cause of the persistent academic achievement gap.
 Without programs like Horizons, low-income students experience a substantial and cumulative erosion of reading and math skills that can ultimately leave them years behind their peers.